I have lost an animal

 I Have Found an Animal

-According to Wisconsin State Statute 173.13 9(c) “all stray animals should be brought to MADACC to give the owner the opportunity to claim their lost pet: (c) A person other than a humane officer or a law enforcement officer may not take an animal into custody on behalf of a political subdivision unless the animal is an abandoned or stray animal.
+According to Wisconsin State Statute 173.13 9(c) A person other than a humane officer or a law enforcement officer may not take an animal into custody on behalf of a political subdivision unless the animal is an abandoned or stray animal.
 If a person other than a humane officer or a law enforcement officer takes custody of an abandoned or stray animal on behalf of a political subdivision, he or she shall deliver the animal to a person contracting under s.
 173.15 (1), to a humane officer or law enforcement officer for disposition under s.
-173.23 or to a pound.”
+173.23 or to a pound.“

 This law is in place solely to allow the owner the opportunity to find their lost animal.
 Many people decide to keep strays in the mistaken belief that an owner did not care about the animal when often the owner was looking but did not see a poster or internet posting.
 At MADACC, all finders are given priority to adopt an animal if it is unclaimed after the stray hold expires.
-Be sure to fill out an application at the time you bring the animal in, or immediately following MADACC taking custody of the animal (we will be working with shelters and rescues to secure a path out of MADACC once the stray hold is over and if a rescue puts a hold on before an application is received we will transfer the animal to the rescue for adoption).
+Be sure to fill out an application at the time you bring the animal in, or immediately following MADACC taking custody of the animal.
+MADACC works with shelters and rescues to secure a path out of MADACC once the stray hold is over.
+If a rescue puts a hold on before an application is received we will transfer the animal to the rescue for adoption.
+We also reserve the right to move forward with another adopter if you do not put in an application at the time you bring the dog in.
+You can still change your mind and not adopt but we will not void another adoption if you did not submit an application at the time the animal was dropped off).
 You can fill out an online application here.
 If an animal is wearing identification or a microchip is found during scanning, attempts will be made immediately to contact owners.

-If an animal comes into MADACC with medical needs or is too young to be adopted (under 8 weeks) we will not accept finder adoption applications as we may need to transfer the animal to another facility for treatment that is beyond the scope of medical care that we can provide at MADACC.
-Or the animal may need long term treatment where we cannot guarantee a timeframe for adoption.
-In those cases the animal will be made available for adoption by another shelter or rescue.
+If an animal comes into MADACC with medical needs or is too young to be adopted (under 8 weeks) we will not accept finder adoption applications as we may need to transfer the animal to another facility for treatment where we cannot guarantee a timeframe for adoption.
+In those cases the animal will be made available for adoption by MADACC or another shelter or rescue if long term care is necessary.

 Animals wearing a current license are eligible for one FREE ride home each year through MADACC, which is a great reason to license your animal.
 Find out more information about licensing here.